wp-plugins/gravity-forms-addons/readme.txt

 == Upgrade Notice ==

+= 3.4.1 (February 26, 2013) =
+* Fixed: Issue where entries would be hidden if both "Show only entries that have been Approved" and "Smart Approval" aren't checked
+* Fixed: Insert Directory button image path fixed
+* Fixed: PHP warning
+* Modified: Single Entry view now uses `<th>` instead of `<td>` for headings

 = 3.4 (February 21, 2013) =
 * A major update with big fixes and additions.
 Read the changelog for more information.